suragch/MongolAppDevelopment-iOS/README.md

 Font

-- Add ChimeeWhiteMirrored to project
+- Add ChimeeWhiteMirrored.ttf to project
 - In Info.plist file add "Fonts provided by application" with font name "ChimeeWhiteMirrored.ttf"